overtone1000/CHOP-fMRU_Assistant/README.txt

 This project was developed in C# using Visual Studio Community 2015 and is available under the simplified BSD license.
 It is based on the Grassroots DICOM library, which is available under the same license.

-I will create a more detailed wiki, which will be available in this git repository.
+A more detailed wiki is in the making, which will be available in this git repository.
 For now, getting started will require:
 - .NET Framework 4.5 (minimum)
 - 64-bit OS

-Tyler
+For now, if you'd like to play with the program